sjsrey/ors/ors.md

 Several aspects of this process are worth noting.
 The process relied on technologies that were already familiar to this community of scholars who use code repositories for collaboration on the development of scientific software on a regular basis.
 In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model is innovative.
 In this model developers (authors) wishing to contribute a new software feature (article) to a field issue a pull request (submission) to the project (journal).
 That pull request (manuscript submission) is then reviewed by the community (editor and reviewers) and bug reports (referee reports) are submitted.
 The developer (author) then incorporates the feedback from the bug report (reviews) into the manuscript and updates the pull request (revision submission).

 At the end of the process the project maintainer (editor), has to make a final decision.
 The pull request would be merged in the case where the paper is accepted, or simply closed but not merged if the paper were rejected.
 In the former case the paper would appear in the final published proceedings.
-In contrast to the traditional publication model however, papers that were rejected in the process actually remain in the repository as the trail of pull requests, bug reports and publication decisions is available for all to see.
+In contrast to the traditional publication model however, papers that were rejected in the process actually remain in the repository as the trail of pull requests, bug reports and publication decisions are available for all to see.

 Perhaps more importantly, this design enhanced the collaborative nature of the enterprise as the reviewers took on roles of allies in helping to improve the papers.
 This stood in stark contrast to the traditional review process in which papers can be shredded by reviewers.
 At the same time, the open source model was highly efficient as the review process started with an initial pull request deadline of May 19th and final publication of the proceedings just over two months later.
 The organization of the review process akin to  an open source software development model tapped into the power of community and is a clear reflection that science publication is not a solitary endeavor but rather is done by groups of scholars.

+Time to publish on the web
+- Typically 1 hour
+- small marginal costs
+- supports data and software publication

+Contrast this with commercial publish.
+Time to publish an article from the date of submission typically is 1-2 years.
+The form of journals means that software and data are generally not included as part of the publication.
+And, the costs of commercial publishing are high, both on the production side of things where estimates are and average of 500 Euros per paper, but also on the access side of the coin where costs to read the same paper average 30 Euros.
+XXXGet statistics and sources here.
+[@Schroeder:2013uq]

+Subscription costs and Universities cancelling subscriptions.
+Elsevier boycott UK open access mandate.

+Summary

+Too much attention on documents as the only research artifact - data and software are not part of the discussion.
+Meta-analysis of research areas becomes prohibitively expensive - limits synthesis of knowledge.
+Science has been captured by commercial interests.
+All of this leads to major problems of irreproducibility.
+Essentially what is being comprised is:

+>Science's capacity for self-correction comes from its openness to scrutiny and challenges

+[@Boulton:2012kx]

+If openness is in question, science is in question.

+Evolution of scientific publication.

+Complexity in doing science, computation burden and related technological developments are challenging the traditional scientific publishing model.
+No longer does a regular length paper in a hardbound journal adequately capture the scientific process underlying a research effort.

+Reproducibility is almost invariably not possible in the current model

+Career pressures sustain the current model.
+Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be reproduced by future scholars.

+It should not come as surprise that the state of reproducibility is so dismal.

 ## Open Education